Jann Wilde

 Jann Wilde (Jani Matti Juhani Tuovinen) is a Finnish singer/songwriter from Tampere, Finland.
-Born on 14 April 1982.
+He was born on 14 April 1982.

 Jann Wilde started his musical career when he released his demo EP Boys Out Of New York in 2004.
 On the early demos, he recorded all the instruments on most of the tracks.
-In 2005 Jann Wilde teamed up with a band Rose Avenue and formed Jann Wilde & Rose Avenue.
+In 2005, Jann Wilde teamed up with a band Rose Avenue and formed Jann Wilde & Rose Avenue.

-They released one album in February 2007 called Tokio Okei before splitting up.
+They released one album in February 2007, called "Tokio Okei", before splitting up.

 Subsequently, Jann Wilde and Rose Avenue drummer Tender Rexx recruited new musicians.
 Their record label wanted them to retain the existing band name, but the new formation took the name Jann Wilde & The Neon Comets.
 They released the critically acclaimed album Neon City Rockers on August 27, 2008.
 Soon after the release of the album, the band left their label, Hype Records, citing a lack of financial and artistical support.

 Jann Wilde's solo album Don't Play With The Flame On Your Hand was released on May 5, 2010.
 He is also featured on a new documentary film Helsinki Twilight 1984 as an actor.

 He started a group called The Saturnettes in 2011.
 Their eponymous debut album was released on November 16, 2011.
 A second album was released on November 1, 2013.

 He has been performing under his real name Jani Matti Juhani since 2014.